Yorivel/Dynamic-Wardrobe/docs/README.md

 ## Updating

+{% hint style="warning" %}
-!!! warning "Always delete the old version before installing a new one"
-    Leftover scripts from previous versions can cause conflicts and errors. `CustomApartments.reds` and `ContextMap.reds` are user-editable config files — back them up before deleting, as new versions will overwrite them.
+**Always delete the old version before installing a new one.** Leftover scripts from previous versions can cause conflicts and errors. `CustomApartments.reds` and `ContextMap.reds` are user-editable config files — back them up before deleting, as new versions will overwrite them.
+{% endhint %}

 1. Back up `Core/CustomApartments.reds` and `Core/ContextMap.reds` if you've customized them
 2. **Delete** the `r6/scripts/Dynamic Wardrobe` folder and `r6/input/DynamicWardrobeInput.xml`